 When it comes to your health and fitness………”Begin with the end in mind” ~ Stephen Covey

 I have dedicated my time in retirement to inspiring people of all ages to live fulfilling and adventurous lives.
-My goal these days is to spread the word far and wide about ‘active ageing’ for anyone who would like to maintain the same level of fitness I have attained at three score and ten (plus a few years).
+My goal these days is to spread the word far and wide about ‘active ageing’ for anyone who would like to maintain the same level of fitness I have attained at three score and ten (plus another six years).

 I have discovered and proven beyond doubt that Active Ageing is the solution to Anti-Aging.

 Be reminded of what Peter Fitzsimons said in his recent weight-loss blockbuster “The Great Aussie Bloke Slim-Down“……”You’ll never regret exercising; but you’ll always regret not exercising”.
 How true.